Day-year principle: 756 to 2016

+While Daniel 2:35 makes reference to the various world powers (represented as various metals) being "broken to pieces together", the previous verse (v.34) portrays the Eternal Kingdom coming as "a stone cut from a mountain without hands" and striking a statue (symbolizing the successive world empires) on its feet first.
+Most adherents of the day-year principle, interpret these feet "that were of iron and clay," as denoting the nations descended from and occupying areas of the former Roman Empire.
+The dominions of all the empires and nations are expected to be crushed simultaneously, but the end of "life" or existence of the Roman derived countries will precede that of the other nations of the world.

-The length of time for this worldwide expansion to complete is indicated in Daniel 7:12, which adds “As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.”
+The length of time for this worldwide expansion to complete is indicated in Daniel 7:12, which adds "As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time."
 Henry Folbigg (1869) elaborated on this verse:

 Prior to Adam Clarke (Methodist), Jonathan Edwards, an Evangelical Reformed (Congregational) theologian commented on the views of his more well-known predecessors and contemporaries, and wrote that Sir Isaac Newton, Robert Fleming (Presbyterian), Moses Lowman (Presbyterian), Phillip Doddridge (Congregational), and Bishop Thomas Newton (Anglican), were in agreement that the 1,260 timeline should be calculated from the year 756 AD.

 F.A.
 Cox (Congregationalist) confirmed that this was the view of Sir Isaac Newton and others, including himself:

 Thomas Williams also acknowledged that this was the predominant view among the leading Protestant theologians of his time:

 The timeline was also printed in other denominational publications including Lutheran, Reformed, Baptist, Unitarian (Socinian), and in countries with sizeable Protestant populations such as the United Kingdom, France, Germany, Netherlands and the United States.

 Catholicon, a monthly Catholic publication, implied (1816) that this timeline was more accurate than the other predictions of the time: